 I ran a project called 365 Frankendael in 2012-13.
 Each day I posted photos and brief details of street and park herbs in season in Amsterdam.
 My local Park Frankendael was the focus (hence the project name) but it shows what grows in the city as a whole and reflects what can be found in other cities.
-My friend Valerie Turner has been helping me to organise the info (a LOT of herbs were found!) so I’ll make it into some sort of book / online resource one day.
+My friend Valerie Turner helped me to organise the info (a LOT of herbs were found!) so I’ll make it into some sort of book / online resource one day.
 For now, sit down with a cup of tea and check out the posts – there are 365 of them.

 Endangered and threatened plant species, in the Netherlands.